58.6 MB (1.4 MB compressed)

 MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

 Artwork of a supernova remnant.
 When a massive star reaches the end of reactionable nuclear fuel in its core, it explodes in a cosmic blast known as a supernova.
-Such an explosion, which can temporarily outshine an entire galaxy or normal stars, shatters the star and leaves behind a twisted nebula of brightly shining gases, called a supernova remnant.
+Such an explosion, which can temporarily outshine an entire galaxy of normal stars, shatters the star and leaves behind a twisted nebula of brightly shining gases, called a supernova remnant.
 The Crap Nebula is Taurus is a famous example.
 The original star's core might survive as a neutron star â a super-dense object which has the mass of a star but only the size of a small terrestrial city.
+This image shows a supernova remnant seen from the progenitor star's surrounding planets.

 Model release not required.
 Property release not required.